ParAnton/jquery-i18n-properties/README.md

 Various enhancements and testing has been added to it to support language priority with fallback, accept-header format and default language support.

 This is a fork of jquery-i18n-properties located here: https://code.google.com/p/jquery-i18n-properties/, and is made available under a dual license (GPL and MIT).

+# Features
+* Use Java standard ‘.properties‘ files for translations
+* Use standard ISO-639 for language code and ISO-3166 for country code
+* Sequential loading of resource bundles from base language to user-specified/browser-specified so there is always a default value for an untranslated string (eg: msg.properties, msg_pt.properties, msg_pt_PT.properties)
+* Accept-header language support
+* Cache busting support based on customizable parameter (e.g. your product build version)
+* Use browser reported language if no language was specified
+* Placeholder substitution in resource bundle strings (eg, msg_hello = Hello {0}!!)
+* Suport for namespaces in keys (eg, com.company.msgs.hello = Hello!)
+* Support for multi-line property values
+* Language priority with fallback including a default bundle ** e.g. If the user wants japanese, korean then english, the key lookup will check the japanese strings then korean then english until a match is found
+* Support for country and region
+** e.g. en_UK will take priority then fall back to en